 At the International Live Statues Festival

-During this Festival Yacov Street (in Rehovot) is closed for traffic.
-And for several hours it became a pedestrian street with performers on both sides of the street.
+During this Festival, Yacov Street (in Rehovot) is closed to traffic.
+And for several hours, it became a pedestrian street with performers on both sides.

 Started walking along Yacov Street:

-Note: detailed information about all performers can be found at Rehovot Municipality website.
+Note: detailed information about all performers can be found on the Rehovot Municipality website.

-It is called International Festival since there were artists not only from Israel but from other countries as well.
-There were artists from Portugal, Serbia, Belgium, Ukraine, Holland and Spain.
-In total 150 artists took place in this festival and it is the biggest one to date.
+It is called the International Festival since there were artists not only from Israel but from other countries as well.
+There were artists from Portugal, Serbia, Belgium, Ukraine, Holland, and Spain.
+In total, 150 artists took place in this festival, the biggest one to date.

-There were two open air food courts on the premises.
-They had only junk food (pizza, hot dogs, ice cream and frozen beverages (similar to Slurpee)).
-And when I tried to buy a bottle of water, they did not have any.
+There were two open-air food courts on the premises.
+They had only junk food (pizza, hot dogs, ice cream, and frozen beverages (similar to Slurpee)).
+And when I tried to buy a water bottle, they did not have any.

 All this came at the non-cheap price tag of 15nis per piece.
 Thus, if you want something healthier, bring your own.

-Also, if you take a look at the photo above, in the right corners you can see next actors.
-Performers were quite packed.
-There were about 5-15 meters between performers, thus you do not have to cover big distances in order to see all of the Live Statues Festival.
+Also, looking at the photo above, you can see the following actors in the right corner.
+The performers were quite packed.
+There were about 5-15 meters between performers.
+Thus you do not have to cover big distances to see all of the Live Statues Festival.